Amber Rose Reveals The One Thing That Surprises People About Her Sex Life

 Advertisement

-Do you think women of color or women whose bodies don't conform to certain beauty standards experience more slut-shaming?
+Do you think women of colour or women whose bodies don't conform to certain beauty standards experience more slut-shaming?

 What was your sex ed like?